Association of the United States Army

 The Major Samuel Woodfill Chapter honored three NCOs from its area of operations at a general membership dinner meeting at the King's Island Conference, Mason, Ohio, on April 27, 2013.

 The keynote speaker for the evening was CSM Donald E. Thomas, retired, who concluded his career as the Command Sergeant Major, United Nations Command, Combined Forces Command, Unites States Forces Korea, and Eighth Unites States Army, Youngsan, Korea.
 He discussed the lack of a new Army budget and how it has been functioning for three years under a continuing resolution.
-He mentioned military benefits and retirement needs to be protected.
-There should be no change to the retirement system, which is well suited to today's force.
-He says Congress needs to be watched.

 The Master of ceremonies for the NCO awards ceremony was CSM William Pewther, retired, the chapter's vice president for NCO and Enlisted Affairs.
 The first honoree was SFC Matthew F. Helmes, 1st Platoon, H&H Battery, 174th ADA, Army National Guard.
 His presenter was CPT Matthew Young.
 The second honoree was SSG Schelee K. Riddell, 940th Military Police Co., also Army National Guard.
 Her presenter was CPT Joshua Futrell.
 The third honoree from the U.S. Army Reserve was SGG Arron M. Collett, 396th Engr Co., 478th Engineer Battalion.
 Because of being on active duty for training he was not present for the awards ceremony.